About This Unit

 Rigorous methods of impact evaluation such as randomized trials are becoming recognized as the best way to establish a link between a program and its outcome.
 This unit motivates the use of impact evaluation as a key input to policy decision-making, and helps government officials become more informed decision-makers by introducing five critical questions you should ask when consuming an impact evaluation.

 Becoming an Effective Consumer of Impact Evaluations is taught as part of official training programs conducted by institutions collaborating with the Evidence for Policy Design program at the Center for International Development at Harvard University.
 The unit is part of the Building Capacity to Use Research Evidence program, and aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.
-This is one of six units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.
+This is one of seven units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.

 What You Will Learn